Updated 12 April 2020 (first published in April 2018)

 The sharp rise in stress & anxiety over recent years are two of the biggest reasons why meditation has become so much more popular in the West.
 People, me included, are simply looking for solutions that work.

-Stress responses (which I will now refer to as “stress” for the rest of this post) affect our sleep, focus, creativity, relationships and all of the other things we discuss at M:U. For a little while I was so stressed and overwhelmed that I couldn’t sleep.
+Stress responses (which I will now refer to as “stress” for the rest of this post) affect our sleep, focus, creativity, relationships and all of the other things we discuss at M:U. A few years ago I was so stressed and overwhelmed that I couldn’t sleep.
 I turned to meditation out of desperation, and then realised what a powerful toolkit it offered.

-What is stress?
-How is it different from anxiety?
+What is stress and how is it different from anxiety?

 Stress occurs when we feel threatened.
 The definition of an acute stress response a.k.a. fight or flight response is “a physiological reaction that occurs in response to a perceived harmful event, attack, or threat to survival”.
 Our nervous system releases hormones that are designed to help us survive.